-(1) The mailing address for each executive officer and director is c/o AMG, 600 Hale Street, Prides Crossing, Massachusetts 01965.

-(2) In computing the number of shares of Common Stock beneficially owned by a person, shares of Common Stock subject to options held by that person that are currently exercisable or that become exercisable within 60 days of March 30, 2007 are deemed outstanding.
-For purposes of computing the percentage of outstanding shares of Common Stock beneficially owned by such person, shares of stock subject to options that are currently exercisable or that become exercisable within 60 days of March 30, 2007 are deemed to be outstanding for the holder thereof but are not deemed to be outstanding for purposes of computing the ownership percentage of any other person.
-As of March 30, 2007, a total of 29,735,097 shares of Common Stock were outstanding.
+- (1) The mailing address for each executive officer and director is c/o AMG, 600 Hale Street, Prides Crossing, Massachusetts 01965. - (2) In computing the number of shares of common stock beneficially owned by a person, shares of common stock subject to options held by that person that are currently exercisable or that become exercisable within 60 days of April 10, 2008 are deemed outstanding.
+For purposes of computing the percentage of outstanding shares of common stock beneficially owned by such person, shares of stock subject to options that are currently exercisable or that become exercisable within 60 days of April 10, 2008 are deemed to be outstanding for the holder thereof but are not deemed to be outstanding for purposes of computing the ownership percentage of any other person.
+As of April 10, 2008, a total of 40,629,226 shares of common stock were outstanding. - (3) Information is based on a Schedule 13G filed with the SEC on February 14, 2008 by T. Rowe Price Associates, Inc. T. Rowe Price Associates, Inc. has sole voting power over 444,626 shares and sole dispositive power over 2,982,047 shares.
+The address of T. Rowe Price Associates, Inc. is listed in such Schedule 13G as 100 E. Pratt Street, Baltimore, Maryland 21202. - (4) Information is based on a Schedule 13G filed with the SEC on February 14, 2008 by Credit Suisse.
+Credit Suisse has shared voting power over 2,498,806 shares and shared dispositive power over 2,500,321 shares.
+The address of Credit Suisse is listed in such Schedule 13G as Uetlibergstrasse 231, P.O.
+Box 900, CH 8070 Zurich, Switzerland.